Yandex Cloud

 • Folder ID: Specify the ID of the folder where Metrics Provider will run.

-• (Optional) Disable decimation: Select this option not to apply a data decimation function.
+• Disable downsampling: Select this option not to use a data downsampling function.
+This is an optional setting.

-• (Optional) Aggregation function: Select a data aggregation function.
+• Aggregation function: Select the data aggregation function.
+This is an optional setting.
 The default value is AVG.

-• (Optional) Data filling: Configure filling in missing data:
+• Data filling: Optionally, configure filling in missing data:

-• NULL: Returns null as the metric value and timestamp as the timestamp value.
-Default.
+• NULL: Returns null as the metric value, and timestamp as the timestamp value.
+This is a default value.

 • NONE: Returns no values.